cloudwatt/applications/application-caas/README-EN.md

 ![](img/caas_ActivateImageFactory.png)

-If DockerImageFactory is set to ‘0’, no use of it… See subset of **Docker image factory setup in Annex2 at the end of the document**.
+If *DockerImageFactory* parameter is set to ‘0’, no use of it… See subset of **Docker image factory setup in Annex2 at the end of the document**.

 ### How to use the auto-monitoring feature in CaaS with the embedded Zabbix?
 CaaS innovation contains an auto-monitoring feature, see ‘service monitoring’ tab.

 ![](img/caas_ServiceMonitoring.png)

-By design, every KVM instance deployed inside the customer’s tenant is discovered by the CaaS embedded Zabbix system and assigned to a monitoring template according to their role.
+By design, every KVM instance deployed inside the customer’s tenant is discovered by the CaaS embedded Zabbix system and assigned to a monitoring template according to their role.\
-The service monitoring page is classifying the instances into two groups: the ‘CaaS infra’ for the PrivateRegistry, BuildServer and Magnum… and the bays with one entry per bay with their Master and nodes…
+The service monitoring page is classifying the instances into two groups: the ‘CaaS infra’ for the PrivateRegistry, BuildServer and Magnum… and the bays with one entry per bay with their Master and nodes…\
 When clicking on the related ‘Zabbix link’ on one element, a new tab is open and displays the filtered monitoring element: Please login with ‘admin’ and pwd=&lt;**StackAutoGeneratedPassword**&gt;

 ![](img/caas_ZabbixDisplay.png)